by Vlad Cuc

 There are quite a few reasons why a foreign investor would find necessary it necessary to conduct verification of a Romanian company; the most important being:

-In the opinion of our law firm the verifications of a Romanian company will have to be treated separately as there are 2 different types of verifications:
+In the opinion of our law firm the verification of a Romanian company will have to be treated separately as there are 2 different types of verifications:

 1) The regular verification of a company.
 This includes: